 Artist attribution: Strauss, Joel.
 "Park Hall."
 2023, St. Stephen, NB: joelstrauss.com/paintings

 DISCOVER / PARK HALL COMMUNITY

-A cohousing community in rural New Brunswick, sharing life together in the creative tension between art and spirituality.
+A co-living community in small town New Brunswick, sharing life together in the creative tension between art and spirituality.

 To register your interest or to request more information, please use the form below.
 We hope to hear from you soon!

 Participating in learning sessions and attending public lectures that are held at Park Hall can be a great way to expand your knowledge, gain new perspectives, and connect with like-minded individuals at various waypoints on our intersecting pilgrimages.
 It is also an opportunity to engage with academia and have deeper discussions on subjects and themes that interest you and others in the community.

 Living in a co-living community can be an immersive experience for a creative writing, artistic, or spiritual retreat.
 It can provide people with an opportunity to focus on their creative pursuits in a supportive and inspiring environment.
 A retreat at Park Hall might involve a short- or longer-term period, away from the typical distractions of everyday life.
 Further, SSU's School of Contemplation has been a feature of life at St. Stephen's University since 2018 and continues on Wednesdays (everyone welcome) @ 12:45pm.

 Community events and meals in a co-living community are a way for residents to come together, socialize, and build a sense of community.
 Co-living encourages belonging and connectedness.